NinerBull/tRP3_RDotIO/README.md

 ## About
 This addon enables [Raider.IO](https://github.com/RaiderIO/raiderio-addon)'s tooltip functionality to work with [Total RP 3](https://github.com/Total-RP/Total-RP-3) tooltips.

 By default it uses a minimalistic style to lay out the most important info, Mythic+ Rating and Raid Progress, in order to not bloat the tooltip too much.
-You can hoewever choose to use Raider.IO's original tooltip formatting too.
+You can however choose to use Raider.IO's original tooltip formatting instead.

 ## Compatibility
 * *Dragonflight* - 10.0.5